-In addition to the mitigation measures introduced across emissions and removals listed in Table 4 (LUC, land management, and carbon removals and storage), FLAG includes two mitigation opportunities associated with demand-side activities: diet shift and reduction of food loss and waste (see details in Section 4).
-Diet shift and reduction of food loss and waste are included explicitly in the sector pathway based on data from Roe et al. (2019) (see Table 7).
+In addition to the mitigation measures introduced across emissions and removals listed in Table 5 (LUC, land management, and carbon removals and storage), FLAG includes two mitigation opportunities associated with demand-side activities: diet shift and reduction of food loss and waste (see details in section 4).
+Diet shift and reduction of food loss and waste are included explicitly in the sector pathway based on data from Roe et al. (2019) (see Table 8).
 As these demand-side activities are included in the sector pathway, it is most appropriate for demand-side companies to use the sector pathway for setting absolute targets to ensure proper incentives are aligned.
-Supply-side companies with 10% or more of their FLAG-related emissions associated with a commodity included in the commodity approach may also wish to consider using the FLAG Sector pathway for those commodities, if they intend to pursue sustainability strategies that include progress on demand-side levers, (i.e. replacing high carbon intensive commodities by the increase of lower intensity commodities or consumption patterns).